edgedb/edgedb-js/docs/api/connection.rst

     .. js:method:: getStats()

         Return information about the current state of the pool.
-Information include the number of currently open connections, and the number of pending consumers, awaiting for a connection to become available.
+Information includes the number of currently open connections and the number of pending consumers awaiting an available connection.

         Example: